themirrazz/syntax7/README.md

 ### From
 Using the `Syntax.util.from` command, it takes 2 arguments: the code to generate highlighting for, and the language.<br>
 This allows certain languages to go by aliases.
 Don't worry if you mispell.
-Mispellings redirect to the plain text version instead od throwing errors.
+Mispellings redirect to the plain text version instead of throwing errors.

 ## Documentation